coddingtonbear/benzo/readme.rst

 -------------

-You do not need to provide any special configuration details, but you can fine-tune the behavior of benzo by adding configuration settings to your ``~/.benzo`` file's ``[benzo]`` section.
+You do not need to provide any special configuration details, but you can fine-tune the behavior of Benzo by adding configuration settings to your ``~/.benzo`` file's ``[benzo]`` section.

 * ``default_editor_format``: Which format would you like to use for building